 Rev. Jesse Jackson stepping down as head of Rainbow/PUSH Coalition

-CHICAGO (CBS) -- Rev. Jesse Jackson will be stepping down as president of the Rainbow/PUSH Coalition, after 27 years of leading the civil rights group he founded.
+CHICAGO (CBS) -- Rev. Jesse Jackson will be stepping down as president of the Rainbow/PUSH Coalition, the civil rights group he founded.

-A source close to the Rainbow/PUSH Coalition confirmed Jackson's plan to step down on Friday.
+His resignation comes as Rainbow/PUSH prepares to host their annual international convention this weekend.

 Jackson created the Rainbow/PUSH Coalition in 1996 as a merger of Operation PUSH and the National Rainbow Coalition, two nonprofit organizations he founded in 1971 and 1984, respectively.